Jieli12/AutoCPD/README.md

 The figure is automatically saved in folder ’./Figures’.
 Note: You can only see the plotted figure using Ipython.

-## HASC data analysis (Note, please wait for our Python package autocpd)
+## HASC data analysis (Note: please wait for our Python package AutoCPDutocpd)

 **If you still tried to run the scripts in the current repository, please be careful with the parameters settings.**